ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 ## Self Type

-To annotate methods that return an instance of their class, the `Self` type is used as it is bound to it's encapsulating class.
+To annotate methods that return an instance of their class, use the `Self` type is as it is bound to it's encapsulating class.
 In the example below, the type checker will correctly infer the type of `Circle().set_scale(0.5)` to be `Circle`:

 ```python
 from typing import Self